sh1zen/reql/docs/CLI.md

 ## Agent Workspace

-`reql agent` creates project-local Agent Workspaces, also called Agent Working Graphs.
+`reql agent` is the working-memory layer used by REQL-aware coding-agent integrations.
+It creates project-local Agent Workspaces, also called Agent Working Graphs.
 Each CLI agent gets its own private working graph under `.reql/agents/` and all agents share a small internal bus in `.reql/agent-bus.reql`.
 The Python API follows the bus current agent when one exists, and otherwise falls back to the compatible `master` workspace at `.reql/agent.reql`.
 The standard graph remains the stable project memory in `.reql/memory.reql`;
 `reql agent init` and `reql agent reset` derive reference nodes and relations from that graph without modifying it.

-Use it when a coding agent needs working memory that can outlive the current context window:
+When assistant instructions or a REQL skill are installed, these commands are normally invoked by the coding agent as part of its repository workflow.
+They let the agent keep plans, findings, decisions, open tasks, risks, file links, and handoff summaries outside the model context window while still grounding that work in the deterministic project graph:

 ```bash
 reql project compile .